Hosts, Members and Guests

 Introduction

-As all tools vary in terms of their user descriptions, we've decided to provide you with an overview.
+As all tools vary in user descriptions, we've decided to provide you with an overview.

 As a collaboration tool, our roles do not differ that much from each other.
 Most functionalities are accessible for everyone, but there are slight differences, which are good to know.